ypyp-pprn-mnmn/ff3_hack/docs/$3e,3f_field_and_common_logics.md

 +	[in] string * $3e
 +	[out] u8 $90 : next dest offset
 ## notes:
-[10...28) defined as opcodes (or 'replacement'), given that the codes have followed by additional one byte for parameter
+charcodes ranged [10...28) are defined as opcodes (or 'replacement'), given that the codes have followed by additional one byte for parameter.
 ### code meanings:
++	10 : name of playable character
 +	15-17 : left-align text by paramter,increment menu-item count by 4
 +	1e : get job name
 ## code: